-‘Queer Eye’s’ Bobby Berk Offers To Help Alexandria Ocasio-Cortez Decorate Her D.C.
+‘Queer Eye’ Star Bobby Berk Offers To Help Alexandria Ocasio-Cortez Decorate Her D.C.
 Housing

-Alexandria Ocasio-Cortez asked the Twitterverse to help her out with her furniture-less D.C. apartment on Wednesday, and none other than Queer Eye’s Bobby Berk jumped in to help the 29-year-old lawmaker.
+Alexandria Ocasio-Cortez asked the twitterverse to help her out with her furniture-less D.C. apartment on Wednesday, and none other than Queer Eye’s Bobby Berk jumped in to help the 29-year-old lawmaker.

 “Is Instagram still down?
 Bc after 2 months almost furnitureless in DC I am trying to take you all on the riveting adventure of getting: a chair (Also, if you had to start a new apt from scratch, what would be the first 5 pieces of furniture/items you would get?
 Asking for me),” she asked her 3.5 million followers on Twitter.